-- 34. Changes to the assessments of the loss company or profit company may impact on the loss offset election already made and the availability of further loss offset elections.
-Examples are discussed in the immediately preceding paragraphs. - 35.
+- 35. Changes to the assessments of the loss company or profit company may impact on the loss offset election already made and the availability of further loss offset elections.
+Examples are discussed in the immediately preceding paragraphs. - 36.
 Requests will be looked at from the amending loss company's point of view.
 This means, for example, that the Commissioner will be considering why a loss company made an error with their initial loss offset.
-In that case, it may not be relevant why the profit companies' net income was amended. - 36.
-Where there are any consequential impacts on the loss offset election and a further election needs to be made or the election needs to be revised, the taxpayer companies may need to consider whether section 113 of the TAA allows those changes to be implemented.
-SPS 16/01 Requests to amend assessments (Apr 16) (published in Tax Information Bulletin Vol. 28, No. 4 (May 2016)), which sets out the circumstances when the Commissioner may amend assessments to ensure correctness, is relevant in considering whether the election should be accepted. - 37.
+In that case, it may not be relevant why the profit companies' net income was amended. - 37.
+Where there are any consequential impacts on the loss offset election and a further election needs to be made or the election needs to be revised, the taxpayer companies may need to consider whether s 113 (TAA) allows those changes to be implemented SPS 16/01) sets out the circumstances when the Commissioner may amend assessments to ensure correctness, is relevant in considering whether the election should be accepted. - 38.
 It should be noted that taking tax positions that both include or exclude a loss offset are each correct tax positions.
 The Commissioner will not amend one correct tax position to another correct tax position unless the initial tax position was made in error.
-In terms of SPS 16/01, the onus will be on the taxpayer to show that this was the case. - 38.
+The onus will be on the taxpayer to show that this was the case. - 39.
 It is the Commissioner's practice that having approved a further election so that the loss company's loss or the profit company's net income is increased or reduced, those amendments will be made.
-Generally the Commissioner will not agree to amend an assessment where the taxpayer has previously had the opportunity to offset known losses, and has failed, for whatever reason, to do so.
+Generally, the Commissioner will not agree to amend an assessment where the taxpayer has previously had the opportunity to offset known losses, and has failed, for whatever reason, to do so.